cryptix-network/cryptix-graph-inspector/README.md

    2. Within the `processing` directory, edit `go.mod`:
       1. Delete the line that starts with `replace github.com/cryptix-network/cryptixd`
       2. Set your desired cryptixd version in the line under `require` that starts with `github.com/cryptix-network/cryptixd`
-   3. Within the `processing` directory, run `go build -o  kgi-processing .`.
-This will produce an executable file named `kgi-processing`
+   3. Within the `processing` directory, run `go build -o  cgi-processing .`.
+This will produce an executable file named `cgi-processing`
-   4. Copy `kgi-processing` and `database` directory (also within the `processing` directory) to wherever you wish to run the node from
+   4. Copy `cgi-processing` and `database` directory (also within the `processing` directory) to wherever you wish to run the node from
 3. Build `api`
    1. Make sure the nodejs build environment is set up by running `npm version`
    2. Within the `api` directory, run: `npm install`